studierlangsam/tutoreninfo-typst/template.typ

   set page(numbering: "1", number-align: center, paper: "a4")

   // Save heading and body font families in variables.
-  // TODO: does not load the fonts for some reason let body-font = "LM Roman 10" let sans-font = "LM Sans 10"
+  // TODO: does not load the fonts for some reason (does not matter) let body-font = "LM Roman 10" let sans-font = "LM Sans 10"